-It’s best if you can do volunteer work that’s at least somewhat related to healthcare.
-You might see if there are any opportunities at a nearby hospital or clinic (I had friends in high school who helped escort people who were visiting family members in the hospital, for example).
-These volunteer opportunities can also help you decide fairly early whether a career in medicine is something you’re interested in pursuing.
+It's best if you can do volunteer work that's at least somewhat related to healthcare.
+You might see whether there are any opportunities at a nearby hospital or clinic (for example, I had friends in high school who helped escort people who were visiting family members in the hospital).
+These volunteer opportunities can also help you decide fairly early whether a career in medicine is something you're actually interested in pursuing.

-Of course, you don’t have to volunteer exclusively in healthcare environments—any community service opportunity where you’re helping other people is a good fit.
-Read more about the benefits of community service, and then check out our list of the nine best places to volunteer.
+Of course, you don't have to volunteer exclusively in healthcare environments—any community service opportunity in which you're helping other people is a good fit.
+Read more about the benefits of community service, and then check out our list of the best places to volunteer.

 Is working in healthcare a good fit for you?
 Volunteering in the field is a great way to find out.

 To get into a great medical school, it helps to go to a great college.
-To get into a great college, it helps to get a high score on the SAT or ACT.
+And to get into a great college, it helps to get a high score on the SAT/ACT.

 Plan on taking your first test by the end of your junior year—this gives you time to take your test of choice again if you want to try to raise your scores.

-Read these guides for more info on how to get a great score:
+Read these guides for more info on how to get a great SAT/ACT score:

-- How to get a perfect score on the ACT or SAT
+- How can you get a perfect score on the ACT or SAT?

 - How long should you study for the ACT or SAT?